 - Snapchat: 178 million daily active users, 3 billion daily snaps, 10 billion daily videos

 - Twitter: 100 million daily active users, 140 million daily published tweets

 - YouTube: 30 million daily active users, 5 billion views daily, average length of visit 40 minutes

 Your website is a window that potential guests can get a sneak peek through before they decide to book.
 This is an ideal place to showcase everything your inn and local area offers to guests.
+However, be on guard for making easy mistakes.
 The following questions are about key website features that will set you apart from other inns.

 - Does your website look professional, clean, and uncluttered (with easy-to-read font and plenty of white space)?

 - Is your website mobile responsive (does it adjust to whatever device it is being viewed from)?